 - Exterior Zone

-The Main Zone of a home is considered the first line of defense against electrical surge, with surge protectors being installed in the breaker box, and on the main electrical box for the telephone, helping to prevent surges from entering one’s home.
+The Main Zone of a home is considered the first line of defense against an electrical surge, with surge protectors being installed in the breaker box, and on the main electrical box for the telephone, helping to prevent surges from entering one’s home.

 Interior Zone surge protection involves using point-of-use equipment to guard home offices and home theaters against electrical damage.
 This provides a second line of defense against surge damage, eliminating the need for a maze of cords that need to be unplugged each time.